mui/material-ui/docs/data/joy/getting-started/installation/installation.md

 ## Inter font

-Joy UI is designed to use the [Inter](https://fonts.google.com/specimen/Inter) font by default.
+Joy UI uses the [Inter](https://fonts.google.com/specimen/Inter) font by default.
-You may add it to your project with npm via [Fontsource](https://fontsource.org/), or with the Google Fonts CDN.
+Add it to your project via [Fontsource](https://fontsource.org/), or with the Google Fonts CDN.

+### Fontsource

+Run one of the following commands to add Inter through Fontsource to your Joy UI project:

 <codeblock storageKey="package-manager">
 ```bash npm